 A first generation electromagnetic calorimeter has been tested in particle beams over the last few years.
-A second generation prototype, with several important improvements in design, is presently under development.
+A second generation prototype with 10 000 channels and including several important improvements in design, is presently under development.
 Their optimal design depends on the physics performances.
 One of the key channel to evaluate them is the decays of the Higgs in 2 tau's $H \rightarrow \tau \tau$, which should opens unique precision on the Higgs CP states.